 Forests provide habitats to diverse animal species; they form the source of livelihood for many different human settlements; they offer watershed protection, timber and non-timber products, and various recreational options; they prevent soil erosion, help in maintaining the water cycle, and check global warming by using carbon dioxide in photosynthesis.

-Yet we are losing forests.
-Over the past 50 years, about half the world's original forest cover has been lost, mainly because of unsystematic use of its resources.
+Between 1990 and 2015, the world lost some 129 million ha of forest, an area the size of South Africa.
 When we take away the forest, it is not just the trees that go.
 The entire ecosystem begins to fall apart, with dire consequences for all of us.

-What is deforestation?Deforestation is the conversion of forest to another land use or the long-term reduction of the tree canopy cover.
+Deforestation is the conversion of forest to another land use or the long-term reduction of the tree canopy cover.
 This includes conversion of natural forest to tree plantations, agriculture, pasture, water reservoirs and urban areas but excludes timber production areas managed to ensure the forest regenerates after logging.

-What is forest degradation?Forest degradation happens when changes within the forest negatively affect the structure or function of the stand or site, and thereby lower the capacity to supply products and/or ecosystem services.
+Forest degradation happens when changes within the forest negatively affect the structure or function of the stand or site, and thereby lower the capacity to supply products and/or ecosystem services.
 Forest degradation creates less resilient and less productive forests and in some countries, it can be nearly as harmful as deforestation, carving "death by a thousand cuts" that eventually leads to deforestation.
 Forest degradation often begins the slippery slope to deforestation: large canopy gaps can dry out rainforests leaving them vulnerable to fire; abandoned logging roads provide access to settlers; and authorities are often more willing to grant conversion permits in heavily logged forests.

-What are the effects of deforestation and forest degradation?
+Effects of deforestation and forest degradation

 Deforestation and forest degradation can cause wildlife to decline.
 When forest cover is removed, wildlife is deprived of habitat and becomes more vulnerable to hunting.
 Considering that about 80% of the world's documented species can be found in tropical rainforests, deforestation poses a serious threat to the Earth’s biodiversity.

 As a result of deforestation, trees no longer evaporate groundwater, which can cause the local climate to be much drier.

-- Increased soil erosion: Deforestation accelerates rates of soil erosion, by increasing runoff and reducing the protection of the soil from tree litter.
+Deforestation accelerates rates of soil erosion, by increasing runoff and reducing the protection of the soil from tree litter.

-- Disrupted livelihoods: Millions of people rely directly on forests, through shifting cultivation, hunting and gathering, and by harvesting forest products such as rubber.
+Millions of people rely directly on forests, through shifting cultivation, hunting and gathering, and by harvesting forest products such as rubber.
 Deforestation continues to create severe social problems, sometimes leading to violent conflict.

 Current deforestation trends point toward catastrophic and irreversible losses of biodiversity and runaway climate change.
 With better governance and smarter land use, it would be possible to meet global demand for food and forest products without any further loss of forests between now and 2030, but urgent action is needed.